whalebone/janus/docs/plugins/wb_micro_credentials_auth.md

 # Authentication using WB credentials micro-service

 Authenticates each request against Whalebone's microCredentials service.
 Plugin expects user credentials in provided `WB-Access-Key` and `WB-Secret-Key` headers.
 If authentication is successful `WB-Client-Id` header is injected into the request acording to provided credentials.
-In-memmory cache is used to prevent microCrenedtials service overload.
+In-memmory cache is used to prevent microCredentials service overload.

 ## Configuration